anhnguyendepocen/M335/docs/tasklist.md

 * [ ] With the `randomletters_wnumbers.txt` file, find all the numbers hidden and convert those numbers to letters using the letters order in the alphabet to decipher the message
 * [ ] With the `randomletters.txt` file, remove all the spaces and periods from the string then find the longest sequence of vowels.
 * [ ] Save your `.R` script to your repository and be ready to share your code solution at the beginning of class
+* [ ] Schedule a mid-semester 15-minute interview to discuss your progress in the class.

 ### Tasks 13 -24